cvonfeldt/microsoft-sentinel-investigations/README.md

 ![](screenshots/a3.1.png)

-Looking at the objectives of the alerts, we see "Maintain Presence," In the alerts with "Maintain Presence", we see a C2 beacon detection as well as a C2 Network connection.
+#### Looking at the objectives of the alerts, we see "Maintain Presence," In the alerts with "Maintain Presence", we see a C2 beacon detection as well as a C2 Network connection...

 This seems inherently like it would be the backdoor persistence we are looking for, but this could very well just be continuous pinging of the C2 server to ensure connection is still enabled.
 We don't see any new users created on windows AD (no privilege escalation, and maintain persistence is only on win11a) so let's check softwares and utilities to see if backdoor access was created instead in the cloud/MFA.

 ---